threefoldtech/info_grid/src/farmers/complete_diy_guides/3node_diy_desktop/3node_diy_desktop.md

 ***

-The farming reward will be sent once per month directly in your Threefold Connect App wallet.
+The farming reward will be sent once per month directly in your ThreeFold Connect App wallet.
 Farming rewards are usually distributed around the 5th of each month.

 ***

 # Additional Information

-Congratulations, you now have built your first Threefold 3Node server!
+Congratulations, you now have built your first ThreeFold 3Node server!

-If you have any questions, you can ask the Threefold community for help on the [Threefold Forum](https://forum.threefold.io/) or on the [Threefold Telegram Farmer Group](https://t.me/threefoldfarmers).
+If you have any questions, you can ask the ThreeFold community for help on the [ThreeFold Forum](https://forum.threefold.io/) or on the [ThreeFold Telegram Farmer Group](https://t.me/threefoldfarmers).